wolle-hamburg/Seafile-Best-Practise/docs/installation/webserver-nginx.md

 62.224.170.64
 ```

 Do a test from outside your LAN (smartphone with a mobile connection will be sufficiant) using a web browser: `http://62.224.170.64/seafile`.
-If you can see your Seafile Server, do not log in, it will break things!
-If it does not work, you are probably behind a Carrier-grade NAT, Dual Stack Lite or whatever prevents a connection from internet to your server.
+If you can see
+your Seafile Server, do not log in, it will break things!
+If it does not work, you are probably behind a Carrier-grade NAT, Dual Stack Lite or whatever prevents
+a connection from internet to your server.
 Sorry, but no IPv4 access to your Seafile Server.

 ### IPv6 behind router in local LAN
 Enable IPv6 access from internet to your server for port 80 and port 443 in your router.

 Do a test from outside your LAN using a web browser:  `https://[2003:a:452:e300:5054:ff:feae:a412]/seafile`.
-A smartphone using a mobile connection will do, if it provides IPv6 internet access.
+A smartphone using a mobile connection will do,
+if it provides IPv6 internet access.
 Be sure to have IPv6 internet access.
 You can test it using a service like `http://test-ipv6.com/`.

 If you can reach your Seafile Server, don't log in!
 If you cannot see your Seafile Server it is probably behind a firewall of your internet service provider.
 Sorry, but no IPv6 access to your Seafile Server.

+---

-## Domain Name
+## (sub)Domain Name
 A Domain Name is essential to use a trusted X.509 certificate.
 If you want the web browsers to accept your certificate, you need a domain name.
 ### Static or dynamic IP / prefix?
 If you don't know, if you have a static IP, you probably have a dynamic IP.
 That means your public IP changes from time to time.
-It may change after each login of your router to your internet service provider, daily, after some months or whenever.
-For IPv4 you normally get one IP for your router, which can forward requests to your LAN.
+It may change after
+each login of your router to your internet service provider, daily, after some months or whenever.
+For IPv4 you normally get one IP for your router,
+which can forward requests to your LAN.
 For IPv6 you get a whole network, from which IPv6 addresses are distributed to the devices in your network.
 The common part of these addresses is called prefix.

 ### Static IP / prefix
-You can either register a domain like 'seafile.com' (that one is already assigned to sombody else, choose another one) and point it to your IPv4 and / or IPv6 address or create a subdomain in it like 'home.seafile.com' and do the same with the subdomain.
-Or you can ignore that it's static and do the same as it was a dynamic IP.
+You can either register a domain like 'seafile.com' (that one is already assigned to sombody else, choose another one) and point it to your IPv4 and / or
+IPv6 address or create a subdomain in it like 'home.seafile.com' and do the same with the subdomain.
+Or you can ignore that it's static and do the same as
+it was a dynamic IP.

 ### Dynamic IP / prefix
 If you have a dynamic IP, you need a [DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS "DDNS") provider.

 You can register a domain and do what your provider recommends to update the IP address.
 If you choose one for free, you will get a name like 'subdomainspecialforyou.bigddnsprovider.tld'.
 There is nothing wrong with it, but if you want to register an X.509 certificate for it, make sure it will be possible with the certificate authority of your choice.
-Let's Encrypt for example has [Rate Limits](https://letsencrypt.org/docs/rate-limits/ "Rate Limits") which prevent users of 'bigddnsprovider.tld' to register too many certificates within a time interval.
+Let's Encrypt for
+example has [Rate Limits](https://letsencrypt.org/docs/rate-limits/ "Rate Limits") which prevent users of 'bigddnsprovider.tld' to register too many certificates within a time interval.
 A hosting provider may request a higher rate limit for Let's Encrypt, but if your favorite provider didn't do that, you will run into problems getting or renewing a certificate.
 Check that before you choose a DDNS provider and want to use Let's Encrypt.
 This is no problem if you register your own domain.

 ### Dynamic IPv4
 Because all devices in LAN share the public IPv4 address, each of the devices may do the update of the DDNS name.
 Let the router it, if is able to.
 That's normally the most stable solution.
 Your server should be the next choice.

 ### Dynamic IPv6
 Because each device gets its own IPv6 address, it is up to your server to do the update.

 ### Implement DDNS update, configure DNS
 If it's static DNS, configure it to point to your IP address(es).
-DDNS users should test the update mechanism to make sure, it allways points to your current IP address(es).
+DDNS users should test the update mechanism to make sure, it allways points to your
+current IP address(es).
 Switch your router off and on and whatever you can think of to ensure, it's working.

 ### Configure Seafile Server for your domain
 If you don't have a public IPv4 address, don't configure an IPv4 address for your domain!
-If you don't have a public IPv6 address, don't configure an IPv6 address for your domain!
+If you don't have a public IPv6 address, don't configure an
+IPv6 address for your domain!
 You may configure your public IPv4 address and your global IPv6 address of your server, if you can reach your server with both protocols.

 Configure `/etc/nginx/sites-available/seafile` to be web server for your domain.
 IPv6 users may also enable port 80 for IPv6.
 Adjust the server name to your needs:
 ```